Fourier Transform Infrared Spectroscopy (FTIR)

 Integrated Accessories:

-• Variable angle ATR for precision thin film analysis.
+• Variable angle ATR and transmission model for precision thin film analysis.

 • Reflectance mode for metallic surface coatings and contaminants on reflective surfaces.